Eli1771/meal_mate/README.md

 - Initialize server with $ rails s.
 Keep in mind that generated meal plans persist through multiple sessions

 - Debug in-console by exiting the server with control-C and running $ rails c
+  - TO MANUALLY DELETE ALL MEAL PLANS: In the opened Rails console run
+    $ RecipePlan.clearAll
+    $ DayPlan.clearAll
+    $ WeekPlan.clearAll

+    (The order matters)